 The Pacific Geographies (PG), ISSN 2196-1468, is the peer-reviewed semi-annual publication of the Association for Pacific Studies (Arbeitsgemeinschaft für Pazifische Studien e.V., APSA).
 From 1992-2012 it was labelled Pacific News (ISSN 1435-8360).
 It is published through the Department of Human Geography of Hamburg University, Germany.
 It is an open access journal, all articles can be downloaded for free.
+There are no submission or APC charges.
 The authors retain copyright.
 Copyright & Licensing: CC BY-NC-ND.
 The PG provides an interdisciplinary academic platform to discuss social, cultural, environmental and economic issues and developments in the Asia-Pacific region.

 It is the aim of the PG to also encourage emerging researchers such as postgraduate students as well as practitioners to report on their research-based work.
 The journal targets a wide audience of readers including academics and students, public and private sector representatives and the general public with an interest in research that is based in the Asia-Pacific region.